HIPPO, Thailand

 Story

-For this project, Seven Clean Seas is working in collaboration with multiple government stakeholders, as well as The International Union for Conservation of Nature (IUCN), as an implementation partner overseeing the successful execution in the local market.
-We also have established a strong partnership with Wat Chak Daeng, a Thai Buddhist temple renowned for pioneering plastic waste and recycling initiatives.
-Together, we aspire to scale and elevate innovative waste management projects towards a cleaner, more sustainable future.
+We work with multiple government stakeholders, and previously with the International Union for Conservation of Nature (IUCN) as an implementation partner overseeing the successful execution in the local market.
+We established a strong partnership with Wat Chak Daeng, a Thai Buddhist temple renowned for pioneering plastic waste and recycling initiatives.

 How it works